How it began

 Student loan debt account for more than a Billion Rufiya as of August 2017.

-Average student loan amount is MVR300,000 for a university degree of which only 40% account for the tuition fee for most college degrees.
+The average student loan amount is MVR300,000 for a university degree of which only 40% account for the tuition fee for most college degrees.